These are all the watches being updated to Wear OS 3

 What does this mean for the other models?
 The previous Galaxy Watch models will continue to run Tizen OS and receive updates for some time.
 Samsung says, "For customers who already own the Tizen OS-based Galaxy smartwatches, we are continuing to provide at least three years of software support after the product launch."

 Another group of users suffering a similar blow is anyone who owns an existing Fossil smartwatch such as the Fossil Gen 5E.
-While the fate of existing Fossil wearables was initially unclear, Google clarified that only Fossil's new generation of smartwatches would run Wear OS 3.
+While the fate of existing Fossil wearables was initially unclear, Google has since clarified that only Fossil's new generation of smartwatches would run Wear OS 3.

-Anyone who bought a Fossil Gen 5E won't have the option to update to Wear OS 3.
+While Fossil's Gen 6 models have since received the Wear OS 3 update, the Gen 5 models and earlier aren't as fortunate.
+For example, anyone who bought a Fossil Gen 5E won't have the option to update to Wear OS 3.

 A whole new experience

 Considering that the first wearable to run Wear OS 3 is a Samsung watch, it'll be a unique experience for all.
 Whether you're a Wear OS regular looking for something new or you're accustomed to Tizen, the Samsung Galaxy Watch 4 is your first chance to experience the merger in all its glory.

 One of the lucky ones

 The TicWatch Pro 3 Ultra GPS is one of the lucky existing Wear OS watches that will be eligible for the system update.
 When you combine the new platform with the innovative dual-layer display, built-in GPS, Google Pay, and Google Assistant, you'll have the ultimate Wear OS experience.